IBMDeveloperMEA/Solution-Starter-Kit-Hunger-2021/README.md

 ## Prerequisites
 - Log in or Sign up for IBM Cloud at: https://ibm.biz/NodeRedZeroHunger
 - Install Node-RED on IBM Cloud: https://developer.ibm.com/tutorials/how-to-create-a-node-red-starter-application
+## Survey
+If you have attended our event, kindly fill out this survey to improve future events: https://ibm.biz/BdfzKt
 ## APIs you will be using in this workshop
 - Twilio: https://www.twilio.com/try-twilio?promo=lup4VV
 - Telstra: https://dev.telstra.com/tdev/user/register